mruizh/gti-yasdi-iot/README.md

 # gtinnova-yasdi-iot
-Gtinnova Logger is a solution for the monitoring and control of SMA and other Solar Inverters using IOT capable of use small single-board computers.
+gtinnova-yasdi-iot is part of a solution for the monitoring and control of SMA and other Solar Inverters using IOT.
+It is capable of use small single-board computers.
 This repository is the start point for the project.